Solar Return for Change

 Website: billmckibben.com

 Founded by Music Director Dr. Frederick Harris, Jr., in the fall of 1999, the MIT Wind Ensemble (MITWE) is one of the most innovative such ensembles of its kind, composed primarily of outstanding MIT undergraduates and graduate students studying a wide range of disciplines within science, engineering, and the humanities.
-Its repertoire includes outstanding traditional works and new music for full wind ensemble, chamber winds, brass ensemble, percussion ensemble, and woodwind ensembles.
+Its repertoire includes outstanding traditional works and new music for full wind ensembles, chamber winds, brass ensembles, percussion ensembles, and woodwind ensembles.
 MITWE has commissioned 55 original works from many prominent composers.
 MIT Affiliated Artist, renowned composer, and tuba player of the Empire Brass, Kenneth Amis, is the assistant conductor of MITWE.

 Website: MIT Music & Theater Arts